YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 Let's begin by discussing these properties in GPs.
 Many GPs used in practice have a property known as _stationarity_.
 Roughly speaking, this means that the GP gives the same predictions regardless of the absolute position of the context set in input space --- only relative position matters.
 One reason this is useful is that stationary GPs will make sensible predictions regardless of the range of the inputs you give it.
 For example, imagine performing time-series prediction.
 As time goes on, the input range of the data increases.
 Stationary GPs can handle this without any issues.

 In contrast, one downside of the CNP and AttnCNP is that it learns predictions solely through the data that it is presented with during meta-training.
 If this data has a limited range in input space, then there is no reason to believe that the CNP or AttnCNP will be able to make sensible predictions when queried outside of this range.
-In fact, we know that neural networks are typically quite bad at generalising outside their training distribution (i.e., in the _out-of-distribution_ (OOD) regime).
+In fact, we know that neural networks are typically quite bad at generalising outside their training distribution, i.e., in the _out-of-distribution_ (OOD) regime.

 <!-- One property of GPs is that they can condition predictions on data observed in any region of $X$-space.
 A possible downside from the fact that neural processes learn how to model a stochastic process from a dataset, is that during training we must specify a bounded range of $X$ on which data is observed, since we can never sample data from an infinite range.
 We know that neural networks are typically quite bad at generalising outside the training distribution, and so we might suspect that CNPF models will not exhibit this appealing property. -->

 Let's first probe this question on the 1D regression experiments.
-To do so, we examine what happens when trained models are conditioned on observations from the ground truth GP, but located _outside_ the training range in input space.
+To do so, we examine what happens when the context and target set contains points located _outside_ the training range.

 ```{figure} ../gifs/CNP_AttnCNP_rbf_extrap.gif